 HISTORY

-Seventy years later, we find ourselves to be a “destination church.”
-Our congregation of 240 souls drive from Atlanta, Decatur, Lilburn, Loganville, Lithonia, Snellville, Stone Mountain, Tucker, and more to worship and grow together.
+Seventy-five years later, we find ourselves to be a “destination church.”
+Our congregation of 240 souls drive from Atlanta, Decatur, Lilburn, Loganville, Lithonia, Snellville, Stone Mountain, Tucker, and more to worship and grow spiritually together.

-During the last twenty years or so, St. Michael’s has become richly diverse.
-We are white and black and brown, Euro-American, Caribbean, African, Afro-American, South American, Asian, Hispanic, rich and poor, conservative and liberal, young and old, straight and gay, new to the Episcopal church, and lifelong members.
+Over the years St. Michael’s has become richly diverse.
+We are Euro-American, Caribbean, African, Afro-American, South American, Asian, Hispanic, rich and poor, conservative and liberal, young and old, new to the Episcopal church, and lifelong members.